This disorder may be caused by diseases, medications, and toxins that damage the kidneys.

-When tubulointerstitial nephritis develops suddenly, the urine may be almost normal, with only a trace of protein or pus, but often the abnormalities are striking.
+When tubulointerstitial nephritis develops suddenly, the urine may be almost normal, with only a trace of protein or a few white blood cells, but often the abnormalities are striking.
 The urine may show large numbers of white blood cells, including eosinophils.
 Eosinophils do not normally appear in the urine, but when they do, a person may have acute tubulointerstitial nephritis caused by an allergic reaction.
 In such cases, blood tests may show that the number of eosinophils in the blood is increased.